embodied-computation-group/systole/source/index.rst

     Example gallery
     ^^^^^^^^^^^^^^^

-    See this section for examples of using Systole in different ways..
+    See this section for examples of using Systole in different ways.

     +++